 2. The rise of COVID-free states

-In internationally-agreed framework, possibly based on infection rate, will need to be agreed.
+An internationally-agreed framework, possibly based on infection rate, will need to be agreed upon.

 But for those countries with zero infection, the COVID-free status will become the most highly prized of all tourism promotion tools for 2021.
 There should, on current reckoning, be a golden tourism future for Taiwan, for example, which appears to have contained the virus despite only 77km of water between it and mainland China.
 New Zealand, similarly, acted fast and hard and is aiming to bolster its clean, green credentials as a COVID-free destination by year-end.